Bank Transaction

 Distribution | Centralized | Decentralized |

-Each server in bitcoin’s network maintains a copy of the bitcoin ledger to verify transactions.
+Each server in Bitcoin maintains a copy Bitcoin's ledger and rules to broadcast, relay, and verify transactions.
 Shown below, anyone can run a “read-only” server.
-However, to write a new transaction to bitcoin’s ledger, significant energy must be expended by specialized servers called miners.
-This requirement (”proof”) of costly energy expenditure (”work”) prohibits the arbitrary creation of new bitcoin.
-This is how bitcoin solves the napkin problem from What is money?
+However, to write a new transaction to Bitcoin’s ledger, significant energy must be expended by specialized servers called miners.
+This requirement (”proof”) of costly energy expenditure (”work”) prohibits the arbitrary creation of new Bitcoin.
+This is in part how Bitcoin solves the napkin problem from What is money?

 Read Only | Write |